Blog | Canidium

 Transitioning from Excel to specialized pricing software represents a strategic move toward optimizing pricing operations.
 While the costs of a pricing solution implementation are significant, the benefits of automation, enhanced insights, and integration capabilities can offer significant returns that far exceed the initial investment.
 In other words, businesses that invest in these advanced tools can generally expect to see improved profit margin performance, resulting in sustained long-term revenue growth.

 For example, consider what a pricing solution implementation could do for a $2 billion company.
-If a solution such as Pricefx helps improve pricing strategies and profitability by just 1%, this could lead to a $20 million increase in profits annually.
+If a solution helps improve pricing strategies and profitability by just 1%, this could lead to a $20 million increase in profits annually.
 This substantial figure goes directly to your bottom line, beyond the software costs requiring no additional resources or operational expansions to facilitate.

 Of course, these figures are simply estimates and do not cover all potential scenarios.
 Your ROI will be, in part, determined by your unique business factors.
-However, we can use Pricefx's estimates to calculate a hypothetical business's annual profit increase.
+However, we can use these estimates to calculate a hypothetical business's annual profit increase.

 Should You Invest in Pricing Software?